What Is a Rug Pull? Spotting It Early

 Scams evolve, but a few habits protect you across all of them.

 Keep control of your own coins whenever you can.
 When your funds sit in someone else's custody, a rug pull or a sudden "we're pausing withdrawals" can lock them away for good.
 Self-custody — holding your own keys — removes that single point of failure.
-This is one place the honest end of the industry is worth noting: a true-solo, non-custodial tool like SoloLuck never holds your coins in the first place, so there is nothing for anyone to run off with.
+This is one place the honest end of the industry is worth noting: a non-custodial tool that never holds your coins in the first place leaves nothing for anyone to run off with.

 Above all, remember the one rule that stops most crypto theft cold: no legitimate wallet, exchange, or pool will ever ask for your recovery phrase — and nothing legitimate guarantees returns.
 Anyone who does either is trying to rob you.
 Guard those twelve or twenty-four words like the keys to your home, because that is exactly what they are.